You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 Now that your customers are home more than they ever have been before, what was once foot traffic is now becoming online traffic, where hungry customers are searching and ordering for food on a variety of delivery apps.
 So while you’re paying top dollar for your brick-and-mortar, customers are choosing their restaurants based off of an online storefront, not a physical storefront.
 New trends are entering the restaurant market, causing an industry-wide shift to delivery.

-It’s a different playing field now, where visibility online has become more important than foot traffic.
+To a restaurant owner, it's a different playing field now with the demand for kitchens for rent, where visibility online has become more important than foot traffic.

 There’s no question that 2020 has reshaped the restaurant industry.
 But that doesn’t mean this is the end for your dream of owning a successful restaurant business - it might just look different.
 With crisis comes opportunity, as they say.

-There’s been a massive shift to ghost kitchens in many different forms such as a commercial kitchen and commissary kitchen.
-Why?
-They’re optimized for delivery, rather than dine-in.
+There’s been a massive shift to ghost kitchens and virtual kitchens from many different forms such as commercial kitchens and commissary kitchens.
+But what is a ghost kitchen, and why use one?
+They’re optimized for takeout and delivery, rather than dine-in at a physical location.
 It’s a new model for running a restaurant that makes it possible for you to get into the game with low risk and low capital.

 So while on the surface, it may feel like a hard time to start the restaurant concept you’ve been cooking up for years now, it may actually be the perfect time to test the idea without losing your life savings in the process.
 But let’s break that down a little further.

-With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself.
-And since your investment is lower, you’ll see an ROI much faster (think 6 months, rather than 5 years).2 With a much lower cost to get started, your risk is lower, too.
+With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself, not to mention securing restaurant insurance.2 With a much lower cost to get started, your risk is lower, too.

 With a typical restaurant, you’d also need a large front-of-house team for dine-in guests.
 But with ghost kitchens, you only need as few as 3 to 5 back-of-house staff members total.